wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Working with a chat history is a bit more complex than working with a single prompt.
 But it's essential when you're building an assistant-like use case.
 It's good to know that you can mix and match prompts and chat in such a scenario.
-We'll explore this in the next chapter we look at using functions with Semantic Kernel.
+We'll explore this in the chapter 6 when we look at using functions with Semantic Kernel.

-## Prompt Testing and Iterating on Your Prompts

-A> **Coming soon**\
-A> I've not yet written this portion of this chapter yet because I'm debating whether A> I should include an internal tool that we're working on.
-The tool is not offered as A> open-source at the moment, but I think it can be very helpful to speed up the process A> of testing your prompts.
-On the other hand, I strongly believe that this book A> shouldn't force you to use a tool that we offer through my employer.
-I want this to A> be useful regardless of whether you're using my testing tool or regular unit-testing A> tools.
-To be continued...

-## Monitoring Prompt Interactions in Production

-- Use application insights to collect telemetry data on prompt interactions.
-- Export data from application insights and use it in your tests.
+Prompt engineering is an art, and it can be dangerous if you're not careful.
+Let's look at how you can protect your prompts from abuse.

 ## Security Considerations When Using Prompts